ArthurGareginyan/my-syntax-highlighter/readme.txt

 == Changelog ==

+= 2.32 =
+* Dutch translation added.
+(Thanks to Peter Leenders)
+* The code block that adds dynamic JavaScript is moved to a separate function '_load_scripts_dynamic_js' within the 'enqueue.php' file.
+* The code block that adds dynamic CSS is moved to a separate function '_load_scripts_dynamic_css' within the 'enqueue.php' file.
+* The function '_load_scripts_codemirror' is improved.
+Removed an unnecessary call of constants.
+* The function '_load_scripts_admin' is improved.
+* The function '_load_scripts_frontend' is improved.
+* The banner of Space X-Chimp, located on the settings page of the plugin, is updated.
+The image 'banner.png' is deleted.
+* Some texts are updated.
+* All translation files are updated.

 = 2.31 =
 * The code block that enqueue the CodeMirror library files is moved to a separate function '_load_scripts_codemirror' within the 'enqueue.php' file.